What Is a Babymoon & Best Tips for Planning One

 The best type of weather for a babymoon (and time of year)

-If your second trimester falls during winter, then congrats: it’s a great time to head to the Caribbean, to a country like the Dominican Republic or coastal parts of Mexico.
-You will probably want to escape the winter cold by then (unless you live in Florida or LA), and planning in advance gives you and your partner lots to look forward to!
+If your second trimester falls during winter, it’s a great time to head to the Caribbean, to a country like the Dominican Republic or coastal parts of Mexico.
+You will probably want to escape to a warm destination during winter by then (unless you live in already-warm Florida or California).
+Planning in advance gives you and your partner lots to look forward to!

 I would suggest still doing your research in terms of average annual climates and temperatures for any destination in the Caribbean or the tropics.
 For example, when we arrived in Merida, Mexico in late December, it was 97 degrees F. This was incredibly hot, and would’ve been too hot for me if I had been pregnant at that time!
 (Check out more at our list of the best places to take your babymoon!)